 The above will give you grills fit for a feast.
 And if time (and fridge space) are not on your side, then you may be happy to learn of our all-new Grill Kits, in which Dishoom chefs have deftly taken care of the marinating process, leaving you to simply turn on your grill or, fire up the BBQ – optimal for summer parties when time is better spent chatting to friends than cooking.
 Then within 30 minutes, you’ll be tucking into a plentiful spread of succulent Spicy Lamb Chops & Murgh Malai or vegetarian Paneer Tikka paired with Soya Chaap & Pineapple Tikka.
 Soya Chaap is one of my most-loved street foods in India and when coupled with pineapple, this grill has a sense of sweet surprise.

-Vibrantly fresh green chutney is served with hot grills, for dipping and daubing as you see fit, so we’ve included a Coriander-mint Chutney (Tomato Chilli Jam and Chilli Chutney add an addictive bit of heat for those who like things a little spicier) along with our House Black Daal, Kachumber and a soft fluffy Naan reminiscent of the ones I used to make on the terrace as a child.
+Vibrantly fresh green chutney is very often served with hot grills, for dipping and daubing as you see fit, so we’ve included our Coriander-mint Chutney (Tomato Chilli Jam and Chilli Chutney add an addictive bit of heat for those who like things a little spicier) along with our House Black Daal, Kachumber and a soft fluffy Naan reminiscent of the ones I used to make on the terrace as a child.
 If I’m hosting a summer party then I like to round it all off with a cold Dishoom IPA or refreshingly lovely India Gimlet.

 And I should add, those lazy-hazy days of playing cricket and eating delicious grills with my old friends have certainly paid off – not as premier cricketers I hasten to add – but rather, we’re now all chefs.